Autumn in Ireland has many and varied aspects.

 Each of those situations has many moving and changing parts, which may have changed between when I write this and when you read it.
 To address each briefly with what is known now:

 Can you travel to Ireland?
-Basically, yes, though what’s required of you differs depending on the origin of your trip.
-Look at the paragraph just above though.
+Maybe.
+What’s required of you differs depending on the origin of your trip.
+Things are changing indeed; there have been several easing of restrictions, controversies, and new lockdowns since I first published this story.
 Now is not the time to visit. even though, at the moment, airports and ports remain open.

 The Republic of Ireland has what’s called the Green List, which are those countries whose residents are not required to quarantine when arriving to the state.